TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 #### TEDxAuckland and Dans le Noir ? are combining to provide you with a unique sensory, social and human experience.

-**A Sensory Journey:&nbsp;**Dining in absolute darkness is a sensory experience that awakens senses and enables guests to completely re-evaluate their perception of taste and smell.
+**A Sensory Journey:** Dining in absolute darkness is a sensory experience that awakens senses and enables guests to completely re-evaluate their perception of taste and smell.

-**A Place to Socialise:&nbsp;**Darkness eradicates shyness & erases preconceptions.
+**A Place to Socialise:** Darkness eradicates shyness & erases preconceptions.
 Communication becomes more intense, authentic and spontaneous.
 Both with the people you sit with, and the TEDxAuckland speakers.

-**A Unique Human Experience:&nbsp;**Blind people work not only as waitstaff but also as guides during this experience.
+**A Unique Human Experience:** Blind people work not only as waitstaff but also as guides during this experience.
 Reversing roles, the guide becomes patrons’ eyes for the time of the dinner\!

 #### Event Information: